The toughest problems and challenges facing humanity originate from excessive complexity

 Examples of extreme problems:

-- Unexpected collapses of critical systems or infrastructures (markets, transportation systems, IT networks, large corporations)
+Unexpected collapses of critical systems or infrastructures (transportation systems, IT networks, large corporations, trading systems)

 Clearly, extreme problems cause extreme consequences.
 And loss of reputation.